National Assembly Strategic Support Project

 What is the project about?

-The Project will strengthen the NA as an accountable, inclusive and responsive institution.
-It will also enhance trust in State-society relations, and promote inclusive political processes with a focus on women, youth, and disadvantaged groups.
-The foundation of this Project is on a solid understanding of the Lao PDR’s context after years of support to the NA by UNDP that can now be fast-tracked to support national policy and planning for inclusive development.
+This project will strengthen the National Assembly as an accountable, inclusive and responsive institution.
+It will also enhance trust in state-society relations, and promote inclusive political processes with a focus on women, youth, and disadvantaged groups.
+The foundation of this project is on a solid base of understanding the Lao PDR’s context after years of support to the National Assembly by UNDP.
+Now, processes can be fast-tracked to support national policy and planning for inclusive development.

 What have we accomplished so far?

 - Increased capacity National Assembly committees to successfully and effectively carry out their law-making role through workshops on the implementation of economic laws.

 - Integrated gender and social inclusion components into draft law-making manual.